Restaurant in Las Palmas de Gran Canaria, Spain

 What Hikari does technically

 The format also suits the scale of the room.
-Nine counter seats and a handful of tables means this is genuinely small-operation cooking: the kind where the chef is present, the pace is controlled, and the difference between a good and a weak execution is visible in real time.
+Nine counter seats and a handful of tables means this is genuinely small-operation cooking: the kind where the chef is present, the pace is controlled, the difference between a good and a weak execution is visible in real time.
 For returning guests, the relevant question isn't whether the format holds up (the Michelin recognition suggests it does) but whether the menu has evolved.
-Because the offering is a surprise omakase, there is no fixed reference point , what you experienced on a first visit will not be repeated exactly, which is precisely the reason to come back.
+Because the offering is a surprise omakase, there is no fixed reference point, what you experienced on a first visit will not be repeated exactly, which is precisely the reason to come back.

 Who this is for

 Hikari is well-suited for solo diners and pairs.
-The nine-seat counter is the format's natural home for individuals eating alone , you are seated alongside other guests, engaged in a communal experience, and the counter removes the social awkwardness of a table for one in a quiet room.
+The nine-seat counter is the format's natural home for individuals eating alone, you are seated alongside other guests, engaged in a communal experience, the counter removes the social awkwardness of a table for one in a quiet room.
 If you ate here before and sat at a table, the counter is worth requesting on your next visit: it puts you closer to the action and gives the meal a different character.

 At €€€ pricing, this sits in the mid-to-upper range for Las Palmas.
 That is broadly comparable to Poemas by Hermanos Padrón and meaningfully below Muxgo at €€€€.
-Given the format , a multi-course omakase where the kitchen directs the pace and content , the price is consistent with what the experience delivers.
+Given the format, a multi-course omakase where the kitchen directs the pace and content, the price is consistent with what the experience delivers.
 If you are comparing on value, the question is whether you want creative Canarian cooking (Poemas, Muxgo) or a focused Japanese-rooted tasting experience.
 They are not competing for the same appetite.

 Know Before You Go